 Lawrence Norden is Deputy Director of the Brennan Center's Democracy Program.
-He has authored several nationally recognized reports and articles related to voting rights and voting technology, including Better Design, Better Elections (July 2012) and Voting Law Changes in 2012 (October 2011).
+He works on a variety of issues, from money in politics to voting to government dysfunction.
+During his time at the Brennan Center, he has authored several nationally recognized reports and articles related to law and democracy, including Five to Four (January 2016) and Americas Voting Machines at Risk (September 2015).
 His work has been featured in media outlets across the country, including The New York Times, The Wall Street Journal, Fox News, CNN, MSNBC, and National Public Radio.
 He has testified before Congress and several state legislatures on numerous occasions.

-In April 2009, Mr. Norden completed his duties as Chair of the Ohio Secretary of State's bipartisan Election Summit and Conference, authoring a report to the State of Ohio for the purpose of improving that state’s election administration practices and laws.
-The report was endorsed by many of the State’s leading election experts, as well as the Ohio Association of Election Officials, the bipartisan organization representing Ohio’s 88 county boards of election.
-The Columbus Dispatch called Mr. Norden “a respected authority on voting law,” and praised him for “following an independent path” in developing the report and recommendations.
+In 2009, Mr. Norden served as Chair of the Ohio Secretary of State's bipartisan Election Summit and Conference, authoring a report to the State of Ohio for the purpose of improving that state’s election laws.
+The report was endorsed by the bipartisan Ohio Association of Election Officials and the Columbus Dispatch, which praised him for “following an independent path” in developing the report and recommendations.

 Selected Media Appearances

 The Secret Power Behind Local Elections, The New York Times (06/25/16)

 Money ≠ Winning, On the Media/National Public Radio (03/04/16)